-This option controls QNAME minimization behavior in the BIND resolver.
-When set to strict, BIND follows the QNAME minimization algorithm to the letter, as specified in RFC 7816.
-Setting this option to relaxed causes BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g., SERVFAIL, improper zone cut, REFUSED) to a minimized query. disabled disables QNAME minimization completely.
-The current default is relaxed, but it may be changed to strict in a future release.
+When this is set to strict, BIND follows the QNAME minimization algorithm to the letter, as specified in RFC 7816.

+Setting this option to relaxed causes BIND to fall back to normal (non-minimized) query mode when it receives either NXDOMAIN or other unexpected responses (e.g., SERVFAIL, improper zone cut, REFUSED) to a minimized query.
+A resolver can use a leading underscore, like .example.com, in an attempt to improve interoperability.
+(See RFC 7816 section 3.)